 Fixing the WordPress Visual Editor

-You can do a number of actions you can take to correct the issue, by using the WordPress dashboard, your site’s file manager or an FTP client.
+There is a number of actions you can take to correct the issue by using WordPress dashboard, your site’s file manager or an FTP client.

 1. Clear Your Browser Cache